duylongpro99/this2that/README.md

 ## CLI usage
 - Command: `agentcfg migrate --from <agent> --to <agent> --input <path|-> --output <path|->`
 - Use `-` for stdin or stdout to stream data.
+- If `--input` or `--output` is omitted, the CLI defaults to the workspace root and agent canonical filenames.

 ## Development setup
 - Requires Python 3.11+ and `uv`.